This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2023.

 Grand Floridian Buildings Completed to Date

-As of late February 2023, the following buildings at Disney’s Grand Floridian have been completely refurbished and are now open.
+The following buildings at Disney’s Grand Floridian have been completely refurbished and are now open.

 - Conch Key

 - Boca Chica

 - Big Pine Key

 - The Villas Grand Floridian

 Sago Cay was the last building to reopen.
 Meanwhile, work has begun on the main building.
 As of this update, the club level in the main building has been suspended, and those rooms are now under construction.